apify/fingerprint-injector/README.md

 # Fingerprint injector
+---

+DEPRECATED: The `fingerprint-injector` package now lives in the [fingerprint-suite](https://github.com/apify/fingerprint-suite) repository.
+This repository is no longer actively maintained.

+---
 The Fingerprint injector is a sparse javascript library built for stealth override of browser signatures or so-called fingerprints.
 Overriding browser fingerprints help simulate real user browsers.
 This library can inject fingerprints to `playwright` and `puppeteer` controlled browsers through a unified interface.
 It is recommended to use this library with the Apify [`fingerprint-generator`](https://github.com/apify/fingerprint-generator) to achieve the best results and meet the necessary fingerprint structure.